AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 By combining these methods and analyzing real-time data, Amazon delivers dynamic, accurate, and personalized recommendations.1

-2. Utilize automated data collection tools
+2. Use automated data collection tools

 The vast amount of eCommerce data generated online can be challenging to manage manually.
 Automated tools like web scrapers and web crawlers simplify data collection by extracting relevant data from competitor websites and other sources in real time: